The Great Chimera is a Classic Greek Novel, which is for sure worth it to discover, by reading it in Greek, or the translation in another language.

 Click here to see the trailer of the play

-And in case you are at the beginning stage of learning Greek, your very first Greek book to read could be this Greek Easy Reader “Lydia”,
+If you are in the beginning stages of learning Greek, your very first Greek book to read could be this Greek Easy Reader “Lydia”,

-written by teachers Terpsi and Konstantinos, including an audio-book with the voice of teacher Eva.
+written by Omilo teachers Terpsi and Konstantinos, including an audio-book narrated by Konstantinos and Eva